PeterCullenBurbery/PeterCullenBurbery/README.md

 I'm currently learning about combinatorics, factorials, binomials, subfactorials, Catalan numbers, multinomials, rising factorials, falling factorials, permutations, combinations, and derangements.

-I love New York City and other megacities and believe the future is in cities.

 <!--
 **PeterCullenBurbery/PeterCullenBurbery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.